 L'Archipel welcomes families although there are no specific children's facilities.

-Please note, that as the resort is set over a hillside there are many steps to reach the rooms and as there is no buggy service, this hotel may not be suitable for those who are less mobile.
+Please note, that as the resort is set over a hillside, there are many steps to reach most rooms and as there is no buggy service, this hotel may not be suitable for those who are less mobile.

-Spacious Deluxe rooms are 60m2 rooms and set on the hillside, gardens or close to the beach with a balcony with fantastic views.
+Spacious deluxe rooms are 60 sq m (645 sq ft) set on the hillside, gardens or close to the beach with a balcony overlooking the Indian Ocean.

-The Senior Suites are slightly larger than the Superior or Deluxe rooms at 65m2.
-They offer a semi separate lounge adjacent to the bedroom and are set on the hillside with enviable views from the balcony.
+The senior suites are slightly larger than the rooms at 65 sq m (699 sq ft).
+They offer a lounge adjacent to the bedroom and are set on the hillside with enviable views from the balcony.

 Activities, diving & excursions

-The infinity pool located on the upper level of the main building has beautiful views overlooking the white sandy bay and kayaks and stand up paddle boards are complimentary, and there’s a small reef a few meters off shore for snorkelling.
-The hotel arranges snorkelling trips on its own boat and you can also hire bicycles to explore the surrounding area.
-Fishing and diving trips can also be arranged.
+The infinity pool located on the upper level of the main building has views overlooking the silvery sand beach and gently curving bay.
+Kayaks and stand-up paddle boards are complimentary, and there’s a small reef a few meters off shore for snorkelling.
+The hotel arranges snorkelling trips further afield and you can also hire bicycles to explore the surrounding area.

-As you’d expect given the size of the hotel, there isn’t as wide a range of comprehensive facilities as some of the large international chain hotels.
-However, it’s perfect for those who would like to be out and about exploring or spending some time relaxing by the beach or pool.
+As you’d expect given the size of the hotel, there isn’t as wide a range of facilities as some of the large international chain hotels.
+However, it’s perfect for those who would like to explore independently or spend some time relaxing by the beach or pool.

-Seychelles has a wide variety of diving opportunities with some islands offering granite rocks covered with soft corals and rich marine life, while other sites have wall dives, drift dives and wreck dives.
-You might spot turtles, manta rays, reef sharks, sting rays or even whale sharks, especially in August and October – November.
+Seychelles has a wide variety of diving opportunities including wall dives, drift dives and wreck dives for more experienced divers.
+You might spot turtles, manta rays, reef sharks or sting rays.

-The hotel does not have its own dive centre but can help you arrange diving with local operators.
+The hotel doesn’t have its own dive centre but can help you arrange diving with local operators.

 Food & drink

-The restaurant is set in the main building overlooking the Indian Ocean, with the mountainous interior of Praslin rising up in the background.
-On the ground floor you are directly next to the beachfront while the upper floor has a more formal setting.
+The restaurants are set in the main building overlooking the Indian Ocean, with the mountainous interior of Praslin rising up in the background.
+On the ground floor, La Gigolette is at the beachfront while on the upper floor, La Feuille d'Or has a more formal setting.
 Dishes include seafood, creole and international dishes and varies between table d'hote and buffet.
 The dishes are created with a focus on local ingredients and seasonal produce.

-A Creole buffet is served on the beach weekly with live music and there are also restaurant options in the two nearby villages — staff at the hotel will be able to secure a reservation for you and many local restaurants will provide complimentary transfers to and from the hotel.
+A Creole buffet is served on the beach weekly with live music and traditional moutya dancing.
+There are also dining options in the two nearby villages — staff at the hotel will be able to secure a reservation for you and many local restaurants will provide complimentary transfers to and from the hotel.

-The hotel does not have a spa however In room treatments can be organised on request
+The hotel doesn’t have a spa however in-room treatments can be organised on request.

 Location: La Digue